Supplementary data: Manitoba

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals (aged ≥ 18) classified as daily or occasional smokers in 2019, by education
+Title of image: Percentage of males (aged ≥ 18) classified as daily or occasional smokers, by education

 Data source: Canadian Community Health Survey